samirkolhe/Mobile_Automation/ReadMe.md

 ## Running Tests

-- To run all tests, use `npm run wdio`
 - To run tests on Android, use `npm run wdio-android`
 - To generate Allure report, use `npm run allure-report`
 - To format code with Prettier, use `npm run prettier`